 - Print a copy for your records after each entry to the U.S.

 - Contact your IS Advisor if there are any errors

 Students with a J-1 entry visa should be aware that their program sponsor (the organization that issued the DS-2019 Form) is responsible for advising them about all immigration concerns.
 The program sponsor may be Georgetown University or another sponsoring agency such as the Institute of International Education (Fulbright) or the Organization of American States (OAS).

 - Report to the Office of Global Services (OGS) in order to activate their SEVIS record.
 This is a two-step process:

 - Check in with OGS for an Immigration Document Review

-- Attend mandatory Immigration & Compliance Session
+- Attend a mandatory Immigration & Compliance Session

-- Apply to their program sponsor for any extension of stay before the DS-2019 Form expires.
-The extension must be completed before the program end date on the DS-2019 Form.
-J-1 students must submit all paperwork relating to an extension to the IS Advisor at least ten days in advance of the program end date;
+- All paperwork relating to an extension must be submitted to the IS Advisor at least ten days in advance of the program end date

-- Notify their sponsor with any change in their academic program, including a change in program level or major, a leave of absence, a transfer, suspension, or program termination;
+- Notify their sponsor with any change in their academic program, including a change in program level or major, a leave of absence, a transfer, suspension, or program termination

 - Report any change of address within ten days of moving via MyAccess for current students or via the Address Update Form for students on post-completion Academic Training.